osg-htc/docs/docs/data/stashcache/install-cache.md

 Updating to OSG 3.6
 -------------------

-The OSG 3.5 series has reached end-of-life on May 1, 2022.
+The OSG 3.5 series reached end-of-life on May 1, 2022.
 Admins are strongly encouraged to move their caches to OSG 3.6.

 See [general update instructions](../../release/updating-to-osg-36.md).